Economy of Gujarat

-The economy of Gujarat, a state in Western India, has significant agricultural as well as industrial production within India.
-Major agricultural produce of the state includes cotton, groundnuts (peanuts), dates, sugar cane, milk and milk products.
-Gujarat recorded the lowest unemployment rate in India in 2015, with 1.2% of the labour force being unemployed.
+The economy of Gujarat, a state in western India, is the most industrialised in India, having the highest industrial output of any state in the union.
+It has the highest exports of any Indian state, accounting for 30.7% of all Indian exports in 2024-2025.
+It leads in diverse industrial sectors such as chemicals, petrochemicals, dairy, drugs and pharmaceuticals, cement and ceramics, gems and jewellery, textiles and engineering.
+It has the highest electricity production capacity and maritime port cargo volume among all states in India.
+It also has significant agricultural production with major agricultural produce of the state being cotton, groundnuts (peanuts), dates, sugar cane, milk and milk products.
+Gujarat recorded the lowest unemployment rate in India in 2022, with 4.4% of the labour force being unemployed.

 Gujarat is ranked number one in the pharmaceutical industry in India, with a 33% share in drug manufacturing and 28% share in drug exports.
 The state has 130 USFDA certified drug manufacturing facilities.
 Ahmedabad and Vadodara are considered as pharmaceutical hubs as there are many big and small pharma companies established in these cities.

-Gujarat has the longest coastline in India (1600 km), and its ports (both private and public sector) handle around 40% of India's ocean cargo, with Mundra Port located in Gulf of Kutch being the largest port of India by cargo handled (144 million tons) due to its favorable location on the westernmost part of India and closeness to global shipping lanes.
+Gujarat has the longest coastline in India (1600 km), and its ports (both private and public) handle around 40% of India's ocean cargo, with Mundra Port located in Gulf of Kutch being the largest port of India by cargo handled (144 million tons) due to its favorable location on the westernmost part of India and closeness to global shipping lanes.

 Gujarat also contributes around 20% share in India's industrial production and merchandise exports.

+Gujarat's gross state domestic product (GSDP) increased to Rs.
+25.68 lakh crore in fiscal year 2023–24, surpassing Uttar Pradesh's GSDP of Rs.
+25.48 lakh crore (US$310 billion).
+In contrast, Tamil Nadu's GDP increased from Rs.
+23.93 lakh crore to Rs.
+27.22 lakh crore.
+While Karnataka GSDP falls behind UP GSDP and is Rs.
+25.01 lakh crore.
+For fiscal year 2023-24 Gujarat became the third largest state economy in India.

 Contribution

 The world's largest ship breaking yard is in Gujarat near Bhavnagar at Alang.

-Reliance Petroleum, one of the group companies of Reliance Industries Limited founded by Dhirubhai Ambani operates the oil refinery at Jamnagar which is the world's largest grass roots refinery.
+Reliance BP Mobility Limited, one of the group companies of Reliance Industries Limited founded by Dhirubhai Ambani operates the oil refinery at Jamnagar which is the world's largest grass roots refinery.
 The company has also planned another SEZ (special economic zone), in Jamnagar.

-Legatum Institute's Global Prosperity Index 2012 recognised Gujarat as the highest-scoring among all States of India on matters of social capital.
+Legatum Institute's Global Prosperity Index 2012 recognised Gujarat as the highest-scoring among all states of India on matters of social capital.